Mouth Ulcers/Canker Sores: Symptoms, Treatment and More

 You can reduce the appearance of ulcers in your mouth by taking just few steps.
 Try avoiding the food items that initiate the sores and cause irritation.

-These can include the acidic fruits as well as food items with extra spice and chilli.
+These can include acidic foods acidic fruits as well as food items with extra spice and chilli.

 Try to eat healthy and balanced diet having all the important nutrients that your body needs.